 3. It helps the body communicate better

 According to the American Psychological Association, exercise forces the body’s physiological systems to communicate much more closely than usual.
 These systems are involved in stress response such as with the cardiovascular or muscular system.
 Better harmony between the body’s systems means better stress management.

 Lack of sleep makes us more irritable and leads to higher stress and anxiety during the day.
 Exercise can be helpful there as it breaks the cycle – a good workout can make you sleep better than a glass of warm milk

 5. It improves self-esteem significantly

 How often does your expanding waistline leave you frantic and stressed?
 Yes, we thought so.
 Exercise has emotional benefits too.
 As the inches from the waist begin to disappear and your strength and stamina increase, so does your self-image.
 The renewed sense of self will reduce the stress and you will feel so much better!

 Exercise allows you to be social – at the gym, on a trek, in a yoga class – and this can be great for stress reduction.
-Numerous studies have proven that socialising is good for one’s self-esteem and increasing the quality of life.
-Find a great circle of friends, make exercise a group effort and see how your body and mind cheers up!
+Numerous studies have proven that socializing is good for one’s self-esteem and increasing the quality of life.
+Find a great circle of friends, make exercise a group effort, and see how your body and mind cheers up!

 Following a workout plan or an exercise routine helps you with setting goals and following a set routine.
 You can bring the same learning to your work and home life.
 Half the stress will disappear in a jiffy!